Spreading good practice from the Healthy New Towns programme

 We conducted a series of interviews with a range of stakeholders in each area to understand their local context.
 We used this information to ensure that each event was locally relevant, and to gain better understanding about some of the key local stakeholders we should invite to the events.

-Kaleidoscope designed, delivered and facilitated a programme of learning events – two face-to-face events in each area and three digital events.
+Kaleidoscope designed, delivered and facilitated a programme of learning events – two face-to-face events in each area and five digital events.
 The main aim of these was to provide support that would give each site a head-start in healthy placemaking using the Healthy New Town principles.

 The face-to-face events focused on interaction – helping partners to establish local networks and the vital collaboration between the NHS, local government, developers and community groups.
 We also aimed to build collective understanding and idenitfy local priorities and commitments to take forward beyond this programme of support.

 The events successfully brought together groups of people from a wide range of sectors with different cultures, priorities and working practices who do not ordinarily meet or work with one another.
 In a short time they managed to bridge some of those differences, identify common goals and agree actions to make real differences for local people.
 The events created energy for change and a set of realistic commitments that will help to maintain the work for change.

 More than 200 people attended the face-to-face events from a broad range of roles across health, local authorities, the built environment, the community and voluntary sectors and beyond.
 Some 95% said they would recommend events of that type to colleagues.
 Participants also praised the events as constructive, engaging, relevant, well run and focused, with a great mix of stakeholders.
 The digital events were watched live by nearly 900 people.

 During the events, each site identified and collectively prioritised up to five themes they want to focus on in the next 12 months.
 These themes will help them progress their vision of a healthy new place – they range from supporting people and communities to take an active role in their own health, to embedding health in the planning process.